sergormo/react-base-app/Readme.md

 ### · Step six let's show the images and get some style.

 Button component cannot have styles, I don't really know yet (Some Native compatibility).
-Using "TouchableOpacity" to replace buttons
+Using "TouchableOpacity" (People recomend it) to replace buttons

-Adding Image component
+Adding Image component to the item loop

+### · Step Seven - Let's add some rock to the app.

+Baby loves the app.